 The first step was to clean them and let them dry.

-Next, I spray painted them white with a basic spray paint.
+Next, I spray painted them white with a basic spray paint and primer.
 There is no need to be perfect, as the paint is simply a base to decoupage over.
 I already had Rustoleum paint and primer on hand from another craft.
 The vases took a several rounds of painting, as I had to turn them a few different angles to get the entire vase coated.

 Then, I just went crazy decoupaging!

-Separate the ply of the napkin down to one ply.
+Separate the ply of the napkins you want to decoupage with down to one ply.
 My napkins had three layers, so I had to peel off the bottom two.